 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute lists location indication reporting channel information for this Location Configuration Report.
+This attribute lists location indication reporting channel information for this Location Configuration Report.
 The default value is null.
 Each pair of octets indicates a different Operating Class and channel number for this request.
 The detailed format for this list of channels as described in 8.4.2.73.3 (Location Indication Channels subelement)."

 DEFVAL { ''H }